The Canadian Glycomics Symposium

 This annual symposium will bring together nearly all Canadian glycomics researchers, as well as international researchers in the field.
 We expect to welcome more than 200 researchers, trainees, and stakeholders in the fields of glycomics, biotechnology, and pharmaceuticals.
 The meeting will serve as an exciting opportunity to glimpse the frontiers of knowledge in the emerging field of glycomics, with ample opportunities for professional development and networking.
 The Symposium will feature presentations from notable national and international experts in carbohydrate science, as well as an open forum for young scientists to highlight their research.

-The Canadian Glycomics Network (GlycoNet) is a pan-Canadian initiative bringing together more than 80 researchers from 24 post-secondary institutions, as well as numerous industry and academic partners, who will work together to develop solutions to unmet health needs through the study of glycomics.
+The Canadian Glycomics Network (GlycoNet) is a pan-Canadian initiative connecting more than 100 researchers from 25 academic and research institutions, working together with numerous industry and international partners, to develop solutions to unmet health needs through the study of glycomics.
 By bringing together all key Canadian glycomics researchers, GlycoNet will deliver novel solutions to important health issues.

 GlycoNet was announced in February 2015, and since that time has funded dozens of research projects.